nyberry/minesweeper/README.md

     Cause
     did not find (1, 0) in mines when possible to conclude mine

-These are some fixes:
+The problem appeared to be that the knowledge base was not being fully updated after new information was gained.

+When may new knowledge be gained?

+* After making a move
+* After updating the list of safe squares (an existing sentence might contain one of these squares)
+* After updating the list of mines (and existing sentence might contain one of these)
+* After updating the list of sentences (a new inference might be possible)
+* After making an inference (safe squares or mines might be found)

-First, each time any new knowledge is gained, call a function to update the list of mines and safes, **plus all sentences in the knowledge base** (not just the mines and safes as hinted in the course problem specifcation).
-This may be knowledge gained when making a new move, or later by inference.
+One way to approach this seems to be, each time any new knowledge is gained, to call a function to update the list of mines and safes, **plus all sentences in the knowledge base** (not just the mines and safes as hinted in the course problem specifcation).

     def update_sentences_safes_and_mines(self):